LaudixGit/SAMD51_5500_Neopixel_Websocket_Demo/README.md

 How to use:
 * clone this locally
 * open in Ardunio IDE
-* install teh libraries listed in the
+* install the libraries listed at the top of the INO page
+* compile and upload to the SAMD51
+*